1992 Federation Cup (tennis)

 The 1992 Federation Cup was the 30th edition of the most important competition between national teams in women's tennis.
-For the first time, qualifying rounds were split among three regional zones, each sending teams to the main World Group tournament.
+Qualifying rounds were split among three regional zones for the first time, each sending teams to the main World Group tournament.
 Germany defeated Spain in the final, held on 19 July, giving Germany their second title and first since the German reunification.